PRE-LAUNCH — Orders open MAY 1 · Notify at Launch

 Independent Lab Verification

-Gold standard: Vendor submits samples to recognized third-party analytical labs (Janoshik Analytical, Colmaric Analyticals, etc.)
+Gold standard: Vendor submits samples to recognized third-party analytical labs (Janoshik, Colmaric Analyticals, etc.)

 How to verify lab authenticity: